Back

 Drug Development and Mechanism

-STC3141 is a small-molecule, carbohydrate-based drug candidate.
-Its development involved research teams led by Professor Mark von Itzstein AO from Griffith University's Institute for Biomedicine and Glycomics, and Professor Christopher Parish and his team at The Australian National University.
-Portions of the drug's development originated in Brisbane.
+STC3141 is a carbohydrate-based small-molecule drug.
+Its development involved research teams led by Professor Mark von Itzstein AO at Griffith University's Institute for Biomedicine and Glycomics, alongside Professor Christopher Parish and his team at The Australian National University.

-The drug is designed to counteract a significant biological molecule release phenomenon that occurs during sepsis.
-Its intended mechanism of action is to treat sepsis by reversing organ damage.
+Administered via infusion, STC3141 is designed to counteract a specific biological molecule release phenomenon that occurs during sepsis.
+The drug is intended to treat the condition by reversing organ damage.

 Understanding Sepsis

-Sepsis is a medical condition affecting millions of hospitalized patients globally each year.
-It arises when the body's immune response to an infection attacks and injures its own tissues and organs.
-If not recognized and managed promptly, sepsis can progress to septic shock, multiple organ failure, and potentially death.
-There is currently no specific anti-sepsis therapy available, marking it as an unmet clinical need.
+Sepsis is a medical condition that affects millions of hospitalized patients globally each year.
+It occurs when the body's immune response to an infection becomes dysregulated and begins to attack its own tissues and organs.
+If not identified and managed promptly, sepsis can lead to septic shock, multiple organ failure, and death.
+Currently, there is no specific anti-sepsis therapy available.

 Future Prospects